alexvanmaele/ics-checklist/README.md

 A web app used to inventorize computing devices in an industrial network, list their potential vulnerabilities and provide recommendations for solving them.

-## Use case
+## Usage
-1. Select all devices in inventory
+1. Select a device used in the industrial network
-2. Select services used per device
+2. Check all enabled services on this device
-3. Receive report of warnings
-4. Receive recommendations per warning
+3. Add more devices if necessary
+4. Get a summary of all associated warnings per device and ways to fix them

-## Technical
+## Dependencies
 ### Front-end
-Browser requirements:
-* HTML5 support
+* HTML5
-* JavaScript enabled
+* JavaScript

-Third-party code:
 * jQuery
 * Bootstrap

 ### Back-end
-Third-party code:
 * MySQL server (InnoDB)
 * Node.js
 * Express

+## Installation
+### Database

+### Web server

+### Application